How to say “small” in Japanese

 - watashi – 私 (わたし) : a pronoun meaning ‘I’ in Japanese.

 - inu – 犬 (いぬ) : a noun meaning ‘dog’.
-This can also work as a plural noun meaning ‘dogs’.
+This can also work as plural.
 Learn more about Japanese plural.

 - wa – は : a binding particle working as a case marker or topic marker.
-In the example, this works after the noun phrase, “watashi no inu”, to make the subject in the sentence.
+In the example, this works after “watashi no inu” to make the subject in the sentence.

-Thsi is a typical usage of “chiisai”.
-In this example, it works as a complement.
-Like other adjectives, however, it can also work as a modifier before a noun.
-So, for example, we can say “chiisai inu” to mean ‘a small dog’ in Japanese.
-It’s worth knowing, I think.
-Anyway, when we want to say “small” in Japanese, this i-adjective is a very good option.
+This is a typical usage of “chiisai”.
+In this example, it works as the complement in the sentence.
+Like other adjectives, however, it can also work as a modifier in front of a noun.
+For example, we can say “chiisai inu” to mean a ‘small dog’ in Japanese.
+When we want to say “small” in Japanese, anyway, this i-adjective is a very good option.

-So far, I’ve explained the definition and meanings of “chiisai”.
+So far, I’ve explained the definition and meanings of “chiisai” and how to use it through the example sentence.
 In the rest part of this blog post, I will explain its major conjugations.
 The first one is “chiisakunai”.

 Below are the definition and meaning of “chiisakunai”.

-- chiisakunai – 小さくない (ちいさくない) : the nai form of “chiisai”, meaning ‘not small’ in Japanese.
+- chiisakunai – 小さくない (ちいさくない) : the nai form of “chiisai”, which means ‘not small’ in Japanese.

 Grammatically, “chiisakunai” consists of the following two parts: